Want to be a good parent? Discover the 7 positive parenting skills that are crucial to raising a well-rounded, happy child.

 “Because that tantrum they just had?
 It scares them to feel that way.
 And when we back down and don’t hold our ground, then that tantrum seems even scarier than ever.
 After all, if even their parents can’t stand up against a tantrum, then who will?”

 Set clear boundaries, those based on your child’s best interests rather than trying to please him or avoid tantrums.
-As uncomfortable as it may feel to put your foot down and hold your ground, you’d be doing your child a disservice if you did otherwise.
+As uncomfortable as it may feel to put your foot down and hold your ground, you’d be doing him a disservice if you did otherwise.

 At some point in your life as a parent, you probably yelled at your child in what seemed like a natural reaction.
-She had done something, you told her to stop, she kept doing it, and no amount of reasonable conversation was getting through to her.
+He had done something, you told him to stop, he kept doing it, and no amount of reasonable conversation was getting through to him.

 Trust me, you are definitely not alone.
 Not only have we all yelled at our kids, we’ve also taken their behavior so personally.
-Maybe it was the time she deliberately disobeyed you, complete with a smirk on her face.
-Or when she flat-out ignored you, as if you hadn’t said anything at all.
+Maybe it was the time he deliberately disobeyed you, complete with a smirk on his face.
+Or when he flat-out ignored you, as if you hadn’t said anything at all.

 We take their words and actions so personally that we feel attacked.

-The problem with reactions and taking things personally is that we tie so much of ourselves into the situation that we can’t think clearly.
+But reacting and personalizing their behavior means we tie so much of ourselves into the situation that we can’t think clearly.
 Inserting a simple pause right after your child’s defiant behavior can be all that it takes to separate yourself—a bit of space to remain calm.

-In other words, your child can refuse to listen all she wants, but you don’t let it get under your skin.
-You don’t let this define who you are or drive you to knee-jerk reactions.
+In other words, he can refuse to listen all he wants, but you don’t let it get under your skin.
+You don’t let this define who you are or drive you to reactions.
 You don’t allow yourself to get sucked into the downward spiral, and instead stay floating above.

 The best way to handle power struggles is to avoid them in the first place.